dgarcia-eu/FoundationsOfCSS-TUGraz/ProjectsGuide.md

 Get in touch with fellow students over the course discord server or around lectures to form a group.
 You can use the same group composition as in Introduction to Computational Social Systems, but you don't have to.

 #### 2. Project registration
-In the last week before the Christmas break (deadline 19.12), your group has to register your project as a **plain text** email to css@tugraz.at.
+In the last week before the Christmas break (deadline 19.12), your group has to register your project as a **plain text** email to dgarcia@tugraz.at.
 A project registration is a short text that includes the following:

 1) Project title
 2) Names and email addresses of group members